-Most, but maybe not all people on the autism spectrum have objects they like to hold or play with, sounds they like to make or hear and things that comfort them when in anxious or uncomfortable situations.
+Most, but maybe not all people on the autism spectrum have objects they like to hold or play with, sounds or certain frequencies that are pleasant to them, and things that comfort them when in anxious or uncomfortable situations.
 This is an attribute that can take many forms, and can be something that isn’t portable, it may be pets, people, poetry, or behaviors.
 Any number of things.

 It’s very common for people on the spectrum to utilize toys or collectibles as comfort items.

 In fact, it’s not uncommon to meet someone who has some kind of autism spectrum diagnosis and later find out that they’ve got a blanket, toy, something to hold or a fidget, or maybe they do something that may not seem commonplace to you.